davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

 ### Task 1 - Pubnub History

-- In the coursework brief, it states that you must use the pubnub history API to store data captured.
+- In the coursework brief, it states that you if you are using Pubnub, you must use the pubnub history API to store data captured.
 Find the coursework brief and read it thoroughly.
-- Find the link to the pubnub tutorial in the coursework brief and follow the tutorial steps to enable the history API.
+- Find the link to the pubnub tutorial in the coursework brief and follow the tutorial steps to enable the history API (you can only store history for 7 days with the free version).
 - You might find [this link](https://support.pubnub.com/support/solutions/articles/14000043855-how-do-i-enable-add-on-features-for-my-keys-) useful